-Events have hindered progress in Pakistan’s tourism industry, but if you do decide to make the journey to this beautiful country, a trip of a lifetime awaits.
+Events have hindered recent progress in Pakistan’s tourism field, but if you do decide to undertake the journey to this beautiful country, a trip of a lifetime awaits.

-Broadly speaking, while they are conservative in nature, you’ll find Pakistan’s residents welcoming and eager to chat about your trip (as well as the fortunes of your country’s cricket team).
-The national language is Urdu, but English is the official language and about half the population speak it.
+Broadly speaking, while conservative in nature, you’ll find Pakistan’s residents welcoming and keen to chat about your trip (as the fortunes of your country’s cricket team).
+The national language is Urdu but English is the official language and around half of the population speak it.

-While the capital, Islamabad, and its ever-merging twin Rawalpindi are often seen as starting points for further exploration, the city of Lahore is a cultural hotspot and also boasts some of the most beautiful gardens and buildings in country.
-There’s plenty to see and do, too; book tickets to a cricket match and cheer along with Pakistan’s most passionate sports fans.
-Or, for a really unique experience, book a film tour to see local movies being made.
+While the capital Islamabad and its ever merging twin Rawalpindi are often only used as starting points for further exploration, the city of Lahore is a cultural hotspot and also boasts some of the most beautiful gardens and buildings in country.
+There’s plenty to see and do too – book tickets to a cricket match, to cheer along with Pakistan’s most passionate sports fans.
+Or, for a really unique experience, book a film tour to see local movies getting made.

 Former capital Karachi is an intense place to visit, a vast metropolis almost tearing at the seams of its bustling infrastructure, but it’s worth visiting for an insight into the development of modern Pakistan.